2010 National League Division Series: Game 1

 In his first career postseason start, Phillies ace Roy Halladay hurled a no-hitter, giving up only one walk (to Jay Bruce in the fifth inning).
 Halladay's was only the second postseason no-hitter in Major League Baseball history, and the first since Don Larsen's perfect game in the 1956 World Series.
 He threw only 104 pitches.

 During the 2010 regular season, Halladay had thrown a perfect game on the road against the Florida Marlins on May 29.
 He thus became the first and only pitcher to throw a no-hitter in the regular season and a no-hitter in the postseason in the same year.
 Halladay is also the fifth major league pitcher to throw two no-hitters in the same year, and the first since Nolan Ryan in 1973.

 The Phillies' offense got started early when Shane Victorino sliced a double down the left field line in the first inning.
 After stealing third base, Chase Utley brought him home with a sacrifice fly.
 Victorino went 2-for-4 in the game and also had two RBIs on a single in the second inning that scored Wilson Valdez and Halladay.
 Halladay had reached earlier in the inning on an RBI single of his own, helping his own cause and becoming the first pitcher in major league history to outhit the opposing team in a postseason game.

 Cincinnati starter Edinson Vólquez lasted only 1 2/3 innings before Travis Wood was called upon in relief by manager Dusty Baker.
 Volquez gave up four hits, four runs (all earned), and two walks.
 He faced 11 batters, retiring only five.

-This would be the last postseason no–hitter until the Astros' combined World Series no-hitter in 2022, which also took place at Citizens Bank Park.
+This would be the last postseason no–hitter until the Astros' combined no-hitter in the 2022 World Series, which also took place at Citizens Bank Park.